Frequently Asked Questions

 21. Will you be asking visitors to wear facemasks or other PPE?

-Visitors may wear face masks should they wish.
-In line with government guidance, our staff will wear visors inside the building, but they don’t have to on the Farm or Anglo-Saxon Village, but they are free to do so.
+Visitors must wear face masks in the museum building.
+Our staff will wear visors inside the building, but they don’t have to on the Farm or Anglo-Saxon Village, but they are free to do so.

 22. Is your café open?